Q: Who is eligible to apply for Argonne Training Program on Extreme-Scale Computing (ATPESC)?

 Q: What documentation is necessary for foreign nationals to attend ATPESC and participate in the Argonne National Laboratory tour?

 A: In order to receive account access and site access for the ANL tour, all foreign nationals must show that they are in legal status; meaning their immigration and naturalization paperwork is current.
-All foreign nationals attending the tour on August 6 are required to present their documentation to the guards at the Argonne entrance.
+All foreign nationals attending the tour are required to present their documentation to the guards at the Argonne entrance.
 Foreign nationals arriving at the gate without the appropriate in-status immigration and naturalization service documentation will be denied.

 WHAT’S REQUIRED we will be contacting you for copies of your original passport, original visa, and/or I-94 or I-94W (Departure Record).
 If the expiration date on the I-94 or I-94W reads D/S (Duration of Status), you must have supporting immigration documentation (i.e., I-20, DS-2019).
 We suggest having your documentation with you at all times.